Frequently Asked Questions (FAQ)

 Getting started is simple:

-- Sign up for a free RapidAPI account at rapidapi.com
+- Sign up for a free account at dash.apicodex.io with just your email

 - Make your first call using our Getting Started guide